Tyrone Taylor Preview, Player Props: Brewers vs. Pirates

 Tyrone Taylor At The Plate

-- Taylor has nine doubles, a triple, five home runs and six walks while hitting .206.
+- Taylor is hitting .206 with nine doubles, a triple, five home runs and six walks.

+- In 51.0% of his 51 games this season, Taylor has picked up at least one hit.
+He's also had seven multi-hit games.

 - In 17 games this season (33.3%), he has scored, including multiple runs twice.